-As spring unfurls, plants aren't the only things waking up outdoors.
+As spring unfurls, plants are not the only things waking up outdoors.
 Insects are also coming to life.
 Spring pests that survived winter are hatching, and insects that burrowed into soil or beneath leaf litter to ride out the cold are emerging.
 After a long winter's nap, these pests are ready for a good meal.

 Some pests specifically target roses.
 You can help protect plants by inspecting them a few times a week.
-Pests reproduce quickly, though, so you want to be sure you recognize the symptoms of a problem before it becomes a major headache.
+Pests of roses reproduce quickly, though, so you want to be sure you recognize the symptoms of a problem before it becomes a major headache.
 Use our guide to sharpen your pest-spotting skills.

 These sucking insects show up early in the season, before the first rose ever opens.
 Oval-shaped, small and light green or pinkish, Aphids are easy to overlook.
 They reproduce rapidly, which is why one day your roses look fine, and the next day stems appear alive with movement.